-Community Action Committee of Knoxville and Knox County.
+Community Action Committee assistance programs of Knoxville and Knox County.

 The Knox County Tennessee region is supported by a regional community action agency committee.
 The organization, using a combination of private funds and government grants, can refer low income families to financial assistance for basic needs such as rent, shelter, energy bills, and more.